Sea Salt vs Table Salt

 Benefits of Using Sea Salt on a Ketogenic Diet

-In your early days following a ketogenic lifestyle, you might encounter what's known as keto flu.
-This condition includes symptoms like fatigue and headaches due to changes in water and mineral balance when entering ketosis.
 But there's good news: sea salt can help manage these issues by maintaining pH levels within our bodies.
-Sea salts are rich in alkaline minerals that neutralize acids, thus balancing internal pH levels, which play an essential role in overall wellness.
+Sea salts are rich in alkaline minerals that neutralize acids, thus balancing internal pH levels, essential to overall wellness.

 Role of Sea Salt In Preventing Muscle Cramps During Keto Transition

-A common stumbling block faced by many embarking upon their keto journey?
+A standard stumbling block faced by many embarking upon their keto journey?
 Unpleasant muscle cramps are often caused by dehydration or electrolyte imbalances - both conditions can be mitigated through proper intake of sea salts.

 Sodium present within sea salts aids hydration, helping retain water inside cells, while potassium (another trace element found abundantly) supports muscle relaxation, preventing involuntary contractions leading to painful spasms.
-There is a positive correlation between sodium intake and improved hydration status, particularly among athletes who lose significant amounts of sweat during strenuous activities.

 Additional Benefits from Himalayan Pink Sea Salt

 Himalayan pink sea salt offers additional advantages beyond those provided by regular unrefined sea salts, making it an excellent choice for individuals following strict keto diets.
-Richer than most other varieties when it comes to mineral content, including calcium, magnesium, iron, and zinc, among others, Himalayans provide substantial nutritional value alongside a savory flavor profile.

 Table Salt - What You Need To Know

-The table salt sitting in your kitchen cabinet is not as innocent as it appears.
+The table salt in your kitchen cabinet is not as innocent as it appears.
 It has undergone a series of processes that strip away its natural goodness, leaving you with little more than sodium chloride and additives.

 The process involved in making table salts

-Mining underground salt deposits mark the beginning of the journey for most table salts.
-After extraction, these crystals undergo crushing and grinding to achieve a fine texture before being exposed to high temperatures - up to 1,200 degrees Fahrenheit.
-This heat treatment significantly alters their mineral structure.
+Mining underground salt deposits mark the journey's beginning for most table salts.
+After extraction, these crystals undergo crushing and grinding to achieve a delicate texture before exposure to high temperatures - up to 1,200 degrees Fahrenheit.

 This process effectively robs the raw sea salt crystals of many beneficial trace elements naturally present within them.
 The end product?
 Sodium chloride at concentrations exceeding 97%, according to research from Public Health Nutrition.
-While our bodies need sodium chloride for fluid balance and nerve conduction, among other functions, we also require an array of minerals absent from refined table salts.

 Impact on nutrition due to high-temperature processing

-The nutritional fallout from this extensive processing is significant indeed.
 By stripping away valuable trace elements during refinement procedures, what remains lacks much-needed diversity compared with unrefined alternatives like popular sea salt varieties such as Himalayan Pink or Celtic Grey Sea Salts.

-In addition to losing out on nutrients through heating treatments applied during refining stages, various additives are introduced into finished products post-processing too, including anti-caking agents which prevent clumping but may have potential health implications over time, according to findings published by Environmental Science & Technology Letters.
+In addition to losing out on nutrients through heating treatments applied during refining stages, various additives are introduced into finished products post-processing, too, including anti-caking agents, which prevent clumping but may have potential health implications over time, according to findings published by Environmental Science & Technology Letters.

-Iodine fortification became common practice after authorities began fortifying salt when iodine deficiencies were linked with thyroid disorders, according to a publication from JAMA Network Open.
-However, consuming excess amounts could potentially cause harm depending upon individual circumstances, hence moderation becomes key when using fortified products such as Iodine.
+However, consuming excess amounts could potentially cause harm depending upon individual circumstances.
+Hence, moderation becomes critical when using fortified products such as Iodine.

 Salt Ratio in Water Consumption

-Maintaining the right salt ratio in water consumption is essential, especially on a keto diet.
-The body excretes more sodium while in ketosis, and replenishing it is crucial to avoid electrolyte imbalances.
 Adding a pinch of salt to water can help restore sodium levels and prevent symptoms like dizziness, fatigue, and muscle cramps.
 Additionally, for those practicing intermittent fasting, staying hydrated is vital.

 So, the question arises, "Can you drink water while fasting?"
 The answer is yes.
-In fact, drinking water during fasting periods is highly recommended, as it helps maintain hydration levels and supports the body's natural detoxification processes.
-Striking the right balance of salt and water consumption is key to supporting overall health and optimizing your keto diet or fasting journey.
+Drinking water during fasting periods is highly recommended, as it helps maintain hydration levels and supports the body's natural detoxification processes.

 Conclusion